 The right professional will do more than just ensure compliance; they’ll actively find ways to improve your bottom line.
 They become an essential part of your investment team, offering insights that can shape your decisions and protect your assets.
 To find this key player, you’ll want to look for a specific blend of industry experience, local expertise, sharp skills, and a solid reputation.
 Let’s walk through what really matters.

-Proven Real Estate Industry Experience
+Confirm Their Real Estate Experience

 First things first: your CPA needs to have dedicated, hands-on experience in real estate accounting.
 A general accountant might know the basics of tax law, but the world of real estate has its own language and a unique set of rules.
 You need someone who is already fluent in concepts like 1031 exchanges, cost segregation studies, passive activity loss rules, and depreciation.
 They should understand the difference between a flipper, a long-term rental investor, and a commercial developer, and know the specific financial strategies that apply to each.